 div>The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is a single unified approach to classifying chemical hazards, designing warning labels, and organizing information on safety data sheets.

 OSHA officially adopted GHS on March 26, 2012.
 In the United States, all new shipments of chemicals and safety data sheets must now comply with these labeling requirements.

-The GHS label will be present on the primary container of the hazardous chemical when it comes into the workplace and that label must be maintained on the supplied container in the laboratory.
-The GHS label, or label elements, can also be used for secondary containers, although the laboratory may use alternative means for communicating the same information in a different written or displayed format.
-Some alternate labeling procedures that may be used in the laboratory are discussed on the following pages.
+The GHS label will be present on the primary container of the hazardous chemical when it comes into the workplace and that label must be maintained on the supplied container in your work area.
+The GHS label, or label elements, can also be used for secondary containers, although your workplace unit may use alternative means for communicating the same information in a different written or displayed format.
+Some alternate labeling procedures that may be used are discussed on the following pages.

 - The identity of the chemical, using the product identifier used on the safety data sheet (SDS)

 - The name, address, and telephone number of the chemical manufacturer, importer, or responsible party (applies to the shipped container)

 - Appropriate hazard warnings, communicated through the appropriate pictogram(s)

 A sample label, provided by OSHA on their website

 , is shown in the bottom image.